Future Foods for Space (FFS)

 Project Overview

-The TRISH SHIP Future Foods for Space (FFS) project was awarded in May 2024 and will support the development of a research ecosystem focused on the use of alternative proteins and cultivated meat to optimize nutrition and space health in low earth orbit and other resource-constrained environments.
-The collaborative project is administered by the UC Davis Biotechnology Program under the leadership of PI Jamison-McClung in partnership with the Tufts University Center for Cellular Agriculture (TUCCA).
-The UC Davis team will also work closely with colleagues at the Integrative Center for Alternative Meat and Protein (iCAMP) to engage interested members of this research community in Future Foods for Space.
+The TRISH SHIP Future Foods for Space (FFS) project (May 2024 - August 2025) supported the development of a research community interested in the fermentation of edible proteins and other novel food technologies to optimize nutrition and space health in low earth orbit and other resource-constrained environments.
+The collaborative project was administered by the UC Davis Biotechnology Program under the leadership of PI Jamison-McClung in partnership with the Tufts University Center for Cellular Agriculture (TUCCA)

 Foods For Space Infographic